WRAP-workshop/WRAP-workshop.github.io/program.md

 permalink: /program/
 ---

+# <small>09:00 - 10:00</small> Keynote

+- **Making Representative Apps Represent Apps**, Dr. Michael Heroux.

+Representative Apps play a very important role design space exploration.
+If well designed and implemented they provide a distilled model of some aspect of real applications, providing much simpler target for computer system designer to address.
+Furthermore, representative apps can be re-designed and implemented in many settings, giving guidance on how future real applications can be recast.

+In this presentation, we give a brief history of representative apps, provide some guidance on how to design and implement them and talk about some of our latest work in this area.
+We draw upon experiences from the Mantevo and HPCG benchmark projects in order to provide concrete examples.

 # <small>10:30 - 12:30</small> Computational Sciences

 - 10:30--11:00: **Performance Evaluation of Unstructured Mesh Physics on Advanced Architectures**,  Charles Ferenbaugh.